 SHARK DIVING NEWS FROM CAPE TOWN

 From mid-September onwards, we enter what has historically been our off-season at Seal Island.
-If you have been keeping up to speed with our news you’ll know that the presence of Seven-gill sharks at Seal Island has meant that we are now operating Shark cage diving in Cape Town and shark viewing trips year-round.
+If you have been keeping up to speed with our news you’ll know that the presence of Seven-gill sharks at Seal Island has meant that we are now operating Shark cage diving in Cape Town in november 2018 and shark viewing trips year-round.

 As we head into summer we are expecting hot weather and warmer water on these new shark diving trips and as this is something we are not used to we are very excited about these great conditions!
 On top of this, our trips over the last 2 months have had a 100% success rate with seeing the Seven gills.
 These sharks are also highly interactive around the boat so for all those cage diving the quality of the shark sightings has been very good and for the surface viewers the experience has also been very enjoyable.